RemoteTechnologiesGroup/RemoteTech/tutorials/keo.md

 For this method, you want to stack all your satellites on top of your rocket, with a stack separator (NOT a decoupler) between each.
 Configure your staging so that the satellites are released from top to bottom.

 Use a rocket with at least 5400 m/s of delta-V, not including any fuel in the satellites.
-Make sure each satellite has at least 435 m/s, preferably a little more.
+Make sure each satellite has at least 435 m/s.

 ###Transfer orbit 1

 Begin by launching into an elliptical orbit with an apoapsis of 2870&nbsp;km (it doesn't have to be exact).
-If you are using the Comms DTS-M1 as your Kerbin communication antenna, target the Kerbin antenna on each of the satellites at Mission Control (not Kerbin) to maintain contact whenever your satellite is above the horizon.
+If you are using the [Comms DTS-M1](../../guide/parts/#comms-dts-m1) as your Kerbin communication antenna, target the Kerbin antenna on each of the satellites at Mission Control (not Kerbin) to maintain contact whenever your satellite is above the horizon.

 ![A screenshot of a good position to drop the first satellite](multi_1_align.png){: .left}